Home | Teen Mental Health | Trauma & PTSD

 What Increases Complex Trauma Risk in Teens?

-When your teen goes through a traumatic event, certain risk factors make it more likely they will develop post-traumatic stress disorder (PTSD) or other mental health disorders.
-Recognizing these patterns can help you step in early and give your child the support they need.
+After a traumatic event, some factors increase a teen’s risk of developing post-traumatic stress disorder (PTSD) or other mental health issues.
+Knowing these patterns helps parents step in early to give their child the needed support.

 A 2025 umbrella review published in Child and Adolescent Psychiatry and Mental Health analyzed data from over 121,000 children and adolescents and found that about 1 in 4 young people exposed to trauma go on to develop PTSD.
 The review also identified key risk factors that increase the likelihood of PTSD after trauma, including:

-- Older age (teens over 14 tend to be more vulnerable than younger children)
+- Older age (teens over 14 are often more at risk than younger children)

-- Female gender (girls are about twice as likely as boys to develop PTSD)
+- Being female (girls are about twice as likely as boys to develop PTSD)

-- Low social support (teens without strong family or peer support systems face a higher risk)
+- Low social support (teens without strong family or peer support face a higher risk)

-- Feelings of entrapment or helplessness during the traumatic experience
+- Feeling trapped or helpless during the traumatic event

-- Experiencing bereavement (such as losing a family member or loved one)
+- Losing a family member or loved one

-The VA National Center for PTSD also emphasizes that the severity of the trauma and how close the teen was to the event also shape risk.
-For example, events caused by people (like assault or abuse) are more likely to result in PTSD than natural disasters.
+The VA National Center for PTSD also notes that how bad the trauma was and how close the teen was to the event shape their risk.
+For example, events caused by people, such as assault or abuse, are more likely to cause PTSD than natural disasters.

 Help Your Teen Heal from Trauma and PTSD

 If your teen is struggling with the effects of trauma or PTSD, Key Healthcare is here to help.
-Our specialized program offers evidence-based therapies and compassionate support tailored to the unique needs of adolescents.
+Our specialized teen trauma therapy program offers evidence-based therapies and compassionate support tailored to the unique needs of adolescents.
 Contact us today to take the first step toward healing and hope.

 Warning Signs to Look For in Teens Who Experienced Trauma